cjcrosley/virtual-futures-project/step1.md

 ![](images/step1.png)

 #### Summary
-This step will define the locations and rotations of the communities in the model.
-It will also determine the size of the Cell, Room, Block, and Community modules and the underlying iteration pattern used to construct the communities.
+This step can be used to define the locations and rotations of the communities in the model.
+It can also be used to determine the size of the Cell, Room, Block, and Community modules and the underlying iteration pattern used to construct the communities.

 ####Inputs (Blue Groups)
 - **Transit Paths** - A curve or list of curves representing the transit network connecting all communities in the model.